arrow_back

 Event Fulfillment Transition

-No-input 2 In order to look up your flight information, we would need your ticket confirmation number.
+No-input 2 To look up your flight information, we would need your ticket confirmation number.
 Please say or enter the confirmation number.

 No-input 3 You have not provided a confirmation number yet.
 Let me transfer you to a live agent to further assist you.
-Agent handoff
+Page > Agent handoff

 7. On the third, No-input 3, scroll down to the Transition section and configure the Transition to a new Page called Agent handoff.